What is the most important part of qualitative research? The topic guide? The moderator? The online platform or physical venue?

 7. Think about the practical side.

-If you are conducting face-to-face research, you can give cash on the day – again, venues will usually handle this for you, together with any releases you need the participants to sign.
+If you are conducting face-to-face research in focus groups, you can give cash on the day – again, venues will usually handle this for you, together with any releases you need the participants to sign.

 If you are conducting an online research community, with a more complex incentive structure, the platform will create participation reports to help you assign levels of incentive, which you can then pass on to your recruiters to administer.

-People deserve to be rewarded for giving up their time and putting effort into your project.
-Incentives are one of the four pillars of great online qual together with recruitment, design and engagement.
+People deserve to be rewarded for giving up their time and putting effort into your research project.
+Research incentives are one of the four pillars of great online qual together with recruitment, design, and engagement.
 If you’d like to find out more about the art of incentives or any other aspect of online qualitative research.

-If the pandemic is forcing you to be more creative and look at new ways of delivering on your research brief, be that tactical or strategic, let us help.
+If the pandemic has forced you to be more creative and look at new ways of delivering on your research brief, be that tactical or strategic, let us help.

-Over the last decade we’ve worked with over 400 agencies and brands running everything from foundational studies, new packaging or product tests to co-creation workshops – we love online qual and we know you will too.
+Over the last decade, we’ve worked with over 400 agencies and brands and 1000s of market researchers running everything from foundational studies, new packaging, or product tests to co-creation workshops – we love online qual and we know you will too.